paul-hammant/tbd/content/game-changers/index.md

 ### Perforce's High-Level SCM Best Practices white paper

 Laura Wingerd and Christopher Seiwald penned this widely read paper{{< ext url="https://www.perforce.com/sites/default/files/pdf/perforce-best-practices.pdf" >}}
- (presented at a SCM conference in Brussels the same year).
+ (presented at an SCM conference in Brussels the same year).

 The paper alternates between 'trunk' and 'mainline' language, but has many valuable nuggets in it that help set a foundation for the next ten years of version-control advances.